-The Fund has made no commitment to reduce by a minimum rate the scope of investments considered prior to the application of the strategy as set out above.
+The Fund has made no commitment to reducing the scope of investments considered prior to the application of the strategy as set out above by a minimum rate.
 The Fund has real estate in its portfolio that does not yet meet the requirements as set out above.
-These real estate assets have objectives in order to meet the requirements.
+These real estate assets have objectives in order to meet the requirements or are part of the Fund's sales list and will be sold.